martintajur/Maverick/README.md

 Maverick lets you
 -----------------

-* separate application logic (controller) from views and data gathering (models)
+* separate application logic (controller) from $views and data gathering ($models)
-* create views and instantiate them with different context
+* create $views and instantiate them with different context
-* route URIs to controllers using regular expressions
+* route URIs to $controllers using regular expressions
 * use centralized event handling
 * change URI on browser address bar without refreshing the page (fallback to hash updating)
 * execute multiple model calls at a time and provide a single callback function
-* organize file structure the way you want (so that later you can combine all views, models and controllers into a single .js file in production for better page speed)
+* organize file structure the way you want (so that later you can combine all $views, $models and $controllers into a single .js file in production for better page speed)
 * and much more.

 Maverick is right for you if...